 After your bronchoscopy, you may experience some of the side effects below.
 These may last up to two days, including:

-- a sore throat, although this should only be slight - coughing up some flecks of blood or noticing blood when blowing your nose - a fever for up to 24hrs
+- a sore throat, although this should only be slight - coughing up some flecks of blood or noticing blood when blowing your nose

 It is unlikely that you will have any serious complications.